ChrisWhealy/DistributedSystemNotes/Lecture 4.md

 For any logical implication, we can also take its contra-positive.
 Thus, if `P => Q` then the contra-positive states that `¬Q => ¬P`

-So in the case of the "happens before" relation
+So, in the case of the "happens before" relation

 `if A-> B then LC(A) < LB(B)`